GASVIC/PitParts/PitParts_Terms.md

 ### Terms & Conditions of Hire

-Full details are available in our explanatory leaflet.

-This will be supplied when we reply to [your enquiry](mailto:enquiries@gspitparts.com)
+Full details are available in our explanatory leaflet, which will be supplied with our quote when you submit your enquiry [index] (refer to the link on our home page)